euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 ..............................

 The fact that the reference-graph is mirrored asynchronously can lead to bad situations.
-While JyNI features API that allows C-code to report changes of the graph, we cannot enforce native references to report such changes.
-However we made sure that all builtin types instantaneously send updates to Java-side on modification.
+While JyNI features API that allows C code to report changes of the graph, we cannot enforce third-party-written native extensions to report such changes.
+However, we made sure that all built-in types instantaneously send updates to Java-side on modification.

-Now consider that a native extension changes the reference graph silently and Java's GC runs before this change was mirrored to Java-side.
+Now consider that a native extension changes the reference graph silently (e.g. using macro access to a PyObject) and Java's GC runs before this change was mirrored to Java-side.
 In that case two types of errors could normally happen:

 1) Objects might be deleted that are still in use
 2) Objects that are not in use any more persist

-The design applied in JyNI makes sure that only the second error can happen and that only temporarily, i.e. objects might persist for an additional GC-cycle or two, but not forever.
+The design applied in JyNI makes sure that only the second type of error can happen and this only temporarily, i.e. objects might persist for an additional GC-cycle or two, but not forever.
 To make sure that the first kind of error cannot happen, we check a to-be-deleted native reference subgraph for inner consistency before actually deleting it.